KZDG: Oldies, South Asian "Zindagi", and sports formats

 CBS Radio flipped KYCY from this mixed spoken-word format to oldies on New Year's Day 2009; additionally, CBS Radio filed to change KYCY's call sign to KFRC (previously used on 610 AM and owned by CBS since 1997).
 The move occurred following the October 27, 2008 conversion of KFRC-FM from oldies to a simulcast of KCBS, while the format had continued online and on KFRC-FM's second HD subchannel.
 Unlike KFRC-FM's locally-based iteration of the format, this KFRC was largely programmed via satellite through Citadel Media's "The True Oldies Channel", hosted by Scott Shannon.
 Meanwhile, the A's moved their radio rights to KTRB, an AM station that had moved to San Francisco from the San Joaquin Valley just two years earlier, for the 2009 season.

 KFRC's oldies format ended on September 1, 2011, when the station was taken over by Cinemaya Media under a time-brokerage agreement; the classic hits programming remained online and on KFRC-HD2.
-Utilizing new KZDG calls, the station adopted a South Asian radio format, focused on Bollywood and Indian American affairs, branded as "Radio Zindagi".
-By 2016, Radio Zindagi was airing on stations in the New York City and Washington, D.C. markets.
+Utilizing new KZDG calls, the station adopted a South Asian radio format, focused on Bollywood and Indian American affairs, branded as Radio Zindagi.
+By 2016, Radio Zindagi was airing on stations in the New York City and Washington, D.C., markets.

-On February 2, 2017, CBS Radio announced it would merge with Entercom; the merger was approved on November 9, 2017, and was consummated on the 17th.
+On February 2, 2017, CBS Radio announced it would merge with Entercom; the merger was approved on November 9, 2017, and was consummated on November 17.
 Despite the merger, Cinemaya continued to operate the station via its time brokerage agreement.

 The time-brokerage agreement ended on May 1, 2018, with Radio Zindagi programming having been moved to KLOK in San Jose (with a simulcast on KITS-HD3); consequently, KZDG became a semi-satellite of 95.7 FM, which had become sports radio station KGMZ-FM, under new KGMZ call letters.
 The two had been reunited by the CBS-Entercom merger, as Entercom had acquired Bonneville's San Francisco cluster in 2007.
 While simulcasting KGMZ-FM's programming, KGMZ acted as an overflow outlet for Oakland Athletics play-by-play—whose games had aired on the station since the 2011 Athletics season—in the event of schedule conflicts with Golden State Warriors broadcasts, the latter of which KGMZ-FM had acquired in 2016.
 This distinction for KGMZ effectively ended following the conclusion of the 2018 Athletics season, when the Athletics voided their contract with Entercom on acrimonious terms and subsequently returned to KTRB via a time-brokered arrangement.